-Working knowledge of: Methods and techniques of case management; social, health care, financial and other community resources and agencies; principles and techniques of interviewing, counseling and crisis intervention; laws, rules and regulations applicable to government programs and funding guidelines, including Title XIX; principles and techniques human development and behavior in assigned area, such as geriatrics, physical disabilities, developmental disabilities, chronic mental illness, drug and alcohol abuse, or economically disadvantaged; office equipment, including personal computers and software programs.
+Thorough knowledge of: Methods and techniques of case management; social, health care, financial and other community resources and agencies; principles and techniques of interviewing, counseling and crisis intervention; laws, rules and regulations applicable to government programs and funding guidelines, including Title XIX; principles and techniques of human development and behavior in assigned area, such as geriatrics, physical disabilities, developmental disabilities, chronic mental illness, drug and alcohol abuse, or economically disadvantaged; office equipment, including personal computers and software programs.

-Some knowledge of: Policies and procedures related to protective services, including client rights, hearings procedures and legal terminology; laws, rules and regulations applicable to involuntary commitment, protective services, guardianship, conservatorship, informed medical consent, confidentiality, and facility certification and regulation; medical criteria for levels of care, disease processes and medical terminology.
+Some knowledge of: Policies and procedures related to protective services, including client rights, hearings procedures and legal terminology; laws, rules and regulations applicable to involuntary commitment, protective services, guardianship, conservatorship, informed medical consent, confidentiality and facility certification and regulation; medical criteria for levels of care, disease processes and medical terminology; principles of management and organization design; principles and techniques of supervision.

-Skill to: Gather information through research and interviews with applicants, clients, families, care providers and others; apply comprehensive social service evaluation and assessment methods; develop and implement appropriate case plans for clients with diverse needs and diverse settings; identify community/client needs and develop programs and resources to meet those needs; interpret and apply federal, state and local laws, rules, regulations and policies; analyze relevant data and authorize expenditure of public funds in compliance with guidelines; compute payments for clients/program related expenses; maintain accurate and concise records; communicate effectively, both orally and in writing; establish and maintain effective working relationships with clients, families, care providers, community resources, other public and private agencies and County employees; operate computer software and other office equipment.
+Skill to: Plan and coordinate the work of assigned staff; direct staff in continuous efforts to improve quality, productivity and effectiveness; develop creative strategies to respond to unusual and complex case management problems and situations; gather information through research and interviews with applicants, clients, families, care providers and others; apply comprehensive social service evaluation and assessment methods; develop and implement appropriate case plans for clients with diverse needs and diverse settings; identify community/client needs and develop programs and resources to meet those needs; interpret and apply federal, state and local laws, rules, regulations and policies; analyze relevant data and authorize expenditure of public funds in compliance with guidelines; compute payments for clients/program related expenses; maintain accurate and concise records; communicate effectively, both orally and in writing; establish and maintain effective working relationships with clients, families, care providers, community resources, other public and private agencies and County employees; operate computer software and other office equipment.